Lactarius rubrilacteus

-Lactarius rubrilacteus is a species of mushroom of the genus Lactarius.
+Lactarius rubrilacteus is a species of fungus of the genus Lactarius.
 It is also known as the bleeding milkcap.
+The mushroom is typically orangish-brown but bruises green.
+The cap is 6-14 cm wide and the stem up to 6 cm long.
+The flesh often exudes a latex when cut and the spore print is beige.

-It is edible but of low interest.
+Growing in western North America under conifers from summer to fall, the mushroom is edible but of low interest due to its grainy texture.

 Description

-The mushroom can have either a bluish-green or an orangy-brown hue.
+The mushroom can have either an orangish-brown or a bluish-green hue.
 It bruises green, and is more commonly greenish in old, damaged, or unexpanded specimens (e.g. a "button" at the base).
 It has many laticifers which appear as a white network across its surface.

 The cap of the mushroom is convex, sometimes shield-shaped, and 6-14 cm across; it also has quite an underfolded margin and a depressive disk.
 The stem is coloured like the cap, up to 6 cm long and 2.5 cm thick.

 When sliced or cut, the mushroom flesh will typically release a dark red to purple latex or milky substance.
 The flesh will lose colour when damaged, and is usually granular or brittle to the touch.
 The fungus exudes a slight odour that is faintly aromatic.

 The spores are creamy white or yellow and ellipsoid in shape.
 The spore print is beige.